nuagenetworks/nuage-ospdirector/image-patching/stopgap-script/README.md

     cp overcloud-full-bk.qcow2 overcloud-full.qcow2

-The image patching script uses libguestfs virt-customize function, which adds the machine-id to the overcloud-full.qcow2 resulting in all the overcloud nodes to have the same machine-id.
-The following command needs to be applied once the patching is done successfully to remove the machine-id from the overcloud-full.qcow2.

-    virt-sysprep --operation machine-id -a overcloud-full.qcow2

 In order to verify that  machine-id is clear in the overcloud image, run the following command and you should see empty output:

 	guestfish -a overcloud-full.qcow2 run : mount /dev/sda / : cat /etc/machine-id